Strange Interlude (film): Plot

-World War I veteran Charlie Marsden (Ralph Morgan) returns from the war, hoping to see his secret crush Nina Leeds (Norma Shearer).
-He arrives to find her still at odds with her father (Henry B. Walthall), who stubbornly stood in the way of her dating Gordon who recently died in the war.
+World War I veteran Charlie Marsden returns from the war, hoping to see his secret crush Nina Leeds.
+He arrives to find her still at odds with her father, who stubbornly stood in the way of her dating Gordon who recently died in the war.
 Nina honors Gordon's memory by becoming a nurse in a war veteran's hospital.
 Feeling the loss of the one she loved, Nina dates many men.
-Upon the later death of her father, Nina returns with Dr. Ned Darrell (Clark Gable) and Gordon's old buddy Sam Evans (Alexander Kirkland).
+Upon the later death of her father, Nina returns with Dr. Ned Darrell and Gordon's old buddy Sam Evans.
 Nina eventually marries Sam, hoping to have the life she once wanted with Gordon.
-After the nuptials, Sam's mother (May Robson) tells her that insanity runs in the family and consequently Sam and Nina should not have children.
+After the nuptials, Sam's mother tells her that insanity runs in the family and consequently Sam and Nina should not have children.
 Wanting to have a baby, Nina conceives a child by Ned, whom she secretly loves.
 Ned, on the other hand, deserts her and moves to Europe.
 When a son is born, he is named Gordon after Nina's first love.
 Charlie suspects who the father is; Nina and Ned vow to keep the secret of the identity of Gordon's biological father.
 Years pass, bringing age and frailty to the friends and one-time lovers, and death to Sam, after a happy life.